OpenMS/pyopenms-docs/docs/source/fragment_spectrum_generation.rst

 Visualization
 *************

-We can now visualize the resulting spectra using TOPPView when we open the DFPIANGER.mzML file that we produced above in TOPPView:
+We can now visualize the resulting spectra using :term:`TOPPView` when we open the DFPIANGER.mzML file that we produced above in :term:`TOPPView`:

 .. image:: img/peptide_y_ions.png

-We can see all eight y ion peaks that are produced in the :py:class:`~.TheoreticalSpectrumGenerator` and when we hover over one of the peaks (546 mz in this example) there is an annotation in the bottom left corner that indicates charge state and ion name (``y5+`` for every peak).
-The larger spectrum with 146 peaks can also be interactively investigated with TOPPView (the second spectrum in the file):
+We can see all eight y ion peaks that are produced in the :py:class:`~.TheoreticalSpectrumGenerator` and when we hover over one of the peaks (:math:`546\ mz` in this example) there is an annotation in the bottom left corner that indicates charge state and ion name (:chem:`y5+` for every peak).
+The larger spectrum with :math:`146` peaks can also be interactively investigated with :term:`TOPPView` (the second spectrum in the file):

 .. image:: img/peptide_all_ions.png

-There are substantially more peaks here and the spectrum is much busier, with singly and double charged peaks of the b, y and a series creating 44 different individual fragment ion peaks as well as neutral losses adding an additional 102 peaks (neutral losses easily recognizable by their 10-fold lower intensity in the simulated spectrum).
+There are substantially more peaks here and the mass spectrum is much busier, with singly and double charged peaks of the b, y and a series creating :math:`44` different individual fragment ion peaks as well as neutral losses adding an additional :math:`102` peaks (neutral losses easily recognizable by their :math:`10-fold` lower intensity in the simulated spectrum).